FAQ: Employer Contribution Rates for Fiscal Years 2026 and 2027

 • Global economic dips (the 2001-02 dot-com bubble and the Great Financial Crisis of 2008-09) negatively impacting investment performance;

 Despite the unfunded liability, retirement benefits for NHRS members are secure.
-Changes made in recent years have put NHRS on a solid path to financial health, however, the unfunded liability took many years to create, and it will take many years to eliminate.
+Changes made more than a decade ago have put NHRS on a solid path to financial health, however, the unfunded liability took many years to create, and it will take many years to eliminate.

 Actuarial gains and losses since July 1, 2017, are being recognized in layers of no more than 20 years, which will temper any potential employer contribution rate volatility as 2039 approaches, and also provide a sound basis for managing future gains and losses.